LowCodeDataGirl/Amazon-Data-Scraper/README.md

 # Amazon-Data-Scraper

-This repository contains two Python scripts (`app.py` and `app(2).py`) that perform web scraping on HTML files and convert the extracted data to JSON and CSV formats.
-These scripts utilize the `json`, `os`, and `BeautifulSoup` libraries.
+This repository contains two Python scripts that perform web scraping on HTML files and convert the extracted data to JSON and CSV formats.

 ## Files